DINESH8675/DINESH8675/README.md

 The aim of this project is to develop a solution that extracts, transforms, and visualizes phonepe pulse data from the Phonepe Pulse GitHub repository.

-Packages needed for this project: pip install pandas pip install psycopg2 pip install requests pip install streamlit pip install plotly
+Packages needed for this project: pip install pandas\n pip install psycopg2\n pip install requests\n pip install streamlit\n pip install plotly

 •	Data Extraction:
           Cloning the phonePe Pulse data from the GitHub repository to your local directory in suitable format (json or csv).